alissa-huskey/python-class/docs/reference/glossary.md

 operator
   A symbol with special meaning that tells the computer to do something (for example `=`, `+`, or `==`).

-parameter
-  The named variables that appear in a function definition to specify what arguments it can accept.

 statement
   An instruction that Python can {term}`execute` as a unit.